Ron DeSantis, Senator Marco Rubio, Senator Rick Scott.

 I believe he's the George Washington of radio.

-He set the standard, he was the pioneer, and in many ways he's still with us today.
+And in many ways, he's still with us today.

-He's working through people like you who are out there every single day talking to the American people and saying how important our country is, how important selection is.
+He's working through people like you who are out there every single day talking to the American people and saying how important our country is, how important this election is.

 And I know that through this book that we have put out, it is his words directly.